You’ll thank yourself next spring

 8. Top them off.

 Replace the soil on top of the bulbs, then water generously to help them settle and to close any air pockets.
-You only need to water your bulbs through fall and winter if you’re having a particularly dry season.
+In a normal autumn Mother Nature will water your new bulbs enough, but watering them occasionally will help if we’ve had a dry fall.

 A FEW INSIDER TIPS